Abay-Shaimerdenov/DL-Inference/README.md

 Inside these folders, checkpoints should be placed respectively.
 Checkpoints can be downloaded from [here](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models).
 ## Running the project
 First, the Database Tutorial.ipynb file should be run, and then the CSV Tutorial.ipynb file.
-After the CSV file is generated (it is provided here, but only with 15k entries), Testing the premodel.ipynb file should be run.
+After the CSV file is generated (it is provided here, but only with 15k entries), Cross validating the premodel.ipynb file should be run.